-The Dentist 2 – also known as The Dentist 2: Brace Yourself – is a 1998 American horror film, and the sequel to the 1996 film The Dentist.
+The Dentist 2 is a 1998 American horror film, and the sequel to the 1996 film The Dentist.
 It was directed by Brian Yuzna (Society; Return of the Living Dead III; Rottweiler).
+Also known as The Dentist 2: Brace Yourself

-The movie stars Corbin Bernsen (Raptor; Raging Sharks), Jillian McWhirter, Jeff Doucette, and Susanne Wright.
+The movie stars Corbin Bernsen (Raptor; Raging Sharks), Jillian McWhirter, Jeff Doucette and Susanne Wright.

 Doctor Alan Feinstone is in the maximum-security mental hospital he was sentenced to at the end of the first film.
 While talking to the facility’s psychiatrist, he remembers the murders he committed, while convincing the doctor that it was another man who did those things.
 His remorseful story distracts her from seeing him pull a sharpened tool that he stitched into his own leg, and he uses her as a hostage to escape the hospital.